 Spring weather in the Willamette Valley is unpredictable.
 It can be warm enough to fool you into planting tomato starts in the morning and cold enough for snow by the afternoon.
 A well placed garden cloche can be the difference between life and death for tender transplants.
 Even people with the good fortune to have their own greenhouse can benefit from cloches.

 Garden cloches are a sensible way to protect little seedlings until warmer weather settles in.
 Cloches can be moved from seed bed to seed bed as the plants develop.
-Tiny cloches are great for nurturing fresh sprouts and keeping them safe from pests until they are big enough to defend themselves.
+Tiny cloches are great for nurturing fresh sprouts and keeping them safe from pests until they’re big enough to defend themselves.

 Cloches are easy to make from recycled materials with very little extra effort.
 A stout box knife to cut the bottom off of a plastic container or to punch ventilation holes in the tops of salad servers is the cloche maker’s best friend.

-Recycled Items that can serve as Garden Cloches:
+Recycled Items that Make Good Garden Cloches

 - Liter-sized pop bottles